This is the story of my potting bench and why I'm head over heels in love with it!

 You may have recognized the lavender boots from my These Boots Aren't Made For Walking post, that is really about how to make DIY rubber boot planters (why go with an obvious title, when a confusing one will do?).

-The potting bench is also a buffet station
+The potting bench can also be used as a buffet station

-Yes, the potting bench can also double as a buffet station sort of thing for your porch.
-It comes in very handy when we’re eating outside.
+Yes, the potting bench can also double as a buffet station for your porch.
+It comes in very handy when we're eating outside.

 BTW, the same enamel washtub worked as a drink holder for last year's graduation party.
 I just filled it with ice, inserted some bottled pop and we were good to go.